openawards/openawards/README.md

 Build the image on the root folder:

-`$ env DJANGO_SETTINGS_MODULE=OpenAwards.settings.production docker-compose --file docker/docker-compose.yml build`
+`env DJANGO_SETTINGS_MODULE=OpenAwards.settings.production docker-compose --file docker/docker-compose.yml build`

 Run the app with (you should put the production.py settings file on OpenAwards/settings folder):